PoliticalGraveyard.com

 See also Wikipedia article

-Pulley, Cleve Andrew — also known as Cleve A. Pulley — of Iowa.
+Pulley, Cleve Andrew — also known as Cleve A. Pulley — of Michigan; Iowa.
+Socialist.
 Candidate for U.S. Representative from Michigan 13th District, 1990; Socialist Workers candidate for U.S. Senator from Iowa, 1992.
 Still living as of 1992.

 PULLIA (Soundex P400) — See also PAULI, POLLEY, POLLY, POOLEY, PULIA, PULLEY, PULLIAM, PULLING, PULLIS.